Polish central bank controversy latest hit for ruling party

 The controversy around the state-backed central bank comes at a sensitive time of political campaigning ahead of the May elections to the European Parliament and to the national parliament in the fall.

-The National Bank of Poland was the 2018 earnings of department directors.
-It was obliged by a new law adopted in response to media reports that the salary of the head of PR, who is also a close aide to bank President Adam Glapinski, was surprisingly high.
+The National Bank of Poland was obliged to publish the 2018 earnings of department directors by a new law.
+The law was adopted in response to media reports that the salary of the head of PR, who is also a close aide to bank President Adam Glapinski, was surprisingly high.

 Opposition lawmakers have called on the PR chief to return part of her earnings.
 Users on Twitter were pointing out that teachers and nurses are earning below the national average as their sectors are chronically strapped for cash.